n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 <figure><img src="./images/chapter-one/Hacker-news-params.png" alt="Hacker News node parameters" style="width:100%"><figcaption align = "center"><i>Hacker News node parameters</i></figcaption></figure>

-**Settings**
+### Settings

-The *Settings* part includes several options for node design and executions.
+The *Settings* section includes several options for node design and executions.
 In this case, we’ll configure only the first two settings, which are about the node’s appearance in the Editor UI.
 In the *Hacker News node* settings, edit:

 - *Notes:* Get the 10 latest articles
 ::: tip 💡 Node notes
 It is often helpful, especially for complex workflows or if you share them with other users, to add a short description in the node about what it does.
 :::
-- *Display note in flow?:* toggle to true
+- *Display note in flow?:* toggle to true<br/>
 This option will display the description note under the node in the Editor UI.

 The configuration of the settings for the *Hacker News node* looks like this: